Eukaryotic Cells

 In terms of structure, the cell membrane is fluid in a way and is also described as a semi-permeable barrier that is mostly made of phospholipids with proteins, cholesterol, and carbohydrates usually interspersed into a phospholipid double-layer.
 It works as a shield and acts as a filter or gatekeeper of molecules that are allowed to enter or exit the cell, as well as a mediator in cell-to-cell communications and signalling.

-Diagram: Structure of a Cell Membrane
+Structure of a Cell Membrane

 Cell wall

-The cell wall is an imperative outer layer to offer protection and support to the cells; it is found in plant cells, fungi, and certain protists.
+The eukaryotic cell wall is an imperative outer layer to offer protection and support to the cells; it is found in plant cells, fungi, and certain protists.
 Found mainly in plants, it serves as the mechanical support, and shield and also assists in the formation of the cell’s shape.

 Nucleus

+The nucleus is one of the most important eukaryotic cell components.
 The nucleolus which lies in the nucleus enclosed by the nuclear membrane carries out ribosomal RNA synthesis and is embedded with chromatin.
 The nucleolus located in the nucleus of cells is involved in ribosome formation which has great involvement in protein synthesis.

-Diagram: Structure of a Nucleus
+Structure of a Nucleus

 Cytoplasm and Cytoskeleton